DavidRivAlm/Olist__delay_prediction_Ensemble_Project/README.md

 ## 🙌 Team & Acknowledgments

-Developed by Luana, Angie, Jhonatan, Juan and David for a final Business Analytics project.
+Developed by **Luana, Angie, Jonathan, Juan, and David** for a final Business Analytics project.
 Powered by open datasets from Kaggle and open-source tools.

 ---

-## 📬 Contact

-Have questions or feedback?
-Reach out via lambton email.